donejs/bitballs/README.md

 It also serves as an example of how to DoneJS use with sessions, user privileges, RESTful services, and ORM models.

-To run the Bitballs app locally, run its tests, or generate its documentation, follow the steps outlined below.
+To run the Bitballs app locally, run its tests, or generate its documentation follow the steps outlined below.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->